Learning is the Key to a Life Free of Violence.

 Abuse in an intimate relationship most often occurs in relatively predictable patterns.
 Victims become aware of the warning signs and find themselves "walking on eggshells" at those times.

 Here are three typical phases victims experience in the cycle of violence*:

-Phase 2: Battering- The actual act of violence or emotional outbreak's in which the abuser gains control only after he/she has taught the victim "a lesson."
+- Phase 2: Battering/ Explosion- The actual act of violence or emotional outbreak's in which the abuser gains control only after they have taught the victim "a lesson."
 The victim responds to the pain by becoming emotionally detached.
 Fighting back usually increases the violence.

 *Adapted from The Battered Woman by Lenore Walker

 It's important to understand that only you can gauge or predict when violence may occur and how severe it will be.
-Please, listen to your instincts.
+Listen to your instincts.

 The Crime of Domestic Violence